-- 1 Launch Digidesign CoreAudio Setup (located in /Applications/Digidesign). - 2 Click the HW Setup button to open the Hardware Setup dialog.
+- 1 Launch Digidesign CoreAudio Manager (located in /Applications/Digidesign). - 2 Click the HW Setup button to open the Hardware Setup dialog.
+The HW Setup button will only be available when no clients are using the CoreAudio driver.

 Hardware Setup dialog (Digi 002 shown)